Top 5 Supports at Worlds 2024: Does Keria make the cut?

 The time has come to rank the top 5 support players at this year's Worlds!

 Due to the role's strengths being particularly difficult to quantify, debate often swirls around who might truly be the best support in the world.
-As always, this ranking is a reflection on these players' current forms, capacity to perform under pressure, influence in their teams, champion pools and Worlds meta affinity.
+As always, this ranking is a reflection on these players' current form, capacity to perform under pressure, influence in their teams, champion pools and Worlds meta affinity.

 Join us as we go over the very best support players looking to take the Worlds 2024 trophy.